 Django and Django REST Framework are used by the largest tech companies in the world, including Instagram, Mozilla, and Pinterest.
 But they are also well-suited to beginners or weekend side projects because Django’s “batteries-included” approach masks much of the underlying complexity, allowing for rapid and secure development.
 By the end of this book you will be able to create production-ready web APIs with a small amount of code in an even smaller amount of time.

 An API (Application Programming Interface) is a shorthand way to describe how two computers communicate directly with one another.
 For web APIs, which exist on the world wide web, the dominant architectural pattern is known as REST (REpresentational State Transfer) and will be covered properly later on in this book.

 Back in 2005, when Django was first released, most websites consisted of one large monolithic codebase.
 The back-end of database models, views, and URLs were combined with front-end templates to control the presentational layer of each web page.

-Third, an API-first approach can be used both internally and externally.
-When I worked at Quizlet back in 2010 we did not have the resources to develop our own iOS or Android apps.
-But we did have an external API available that more than 30 developers used to create their own flashcard apps powered by the Quizlet database.
+Growing websites can also benefit from creating an external API that allows third-party developers to build their own iOS or Android apps.
+When I worked at Quizlet back in 2010 we did not have the resources to develop our own iOS or Android apps, but we did have an external API available that more than 30 developers used to create their own flashcard apps powered by the Quizlet database.
 Several of these apps were downloaded over a million times, enriching the developers and increasing the reach of Quizlet at the same time.
-Quizlet is now a top 20 website in the U.S. during the school year.

 The major downside to an API-first approach is that it requires more configuration than a traditional Django application.
-However as we will see in this book, the fantastic Django REST Framework library removes much of this complexity.
+However as we will see in this book, the fantastic Django REST Framework library removes much of that complexity for us.

 Django REST Framework